Function of the Spine

 Frequently Asked Questions

 While some discomfort may be experienced during certain exercises or manual techniques, spinal physical therapy should not be excessively painful.
-Our therapists prioritize your comfort and safety throughout the treatment process, and we will adjust our approach as needed to ensure a positive experience.
+Our therapists prioritize your comfort and safety throughout the treatment process, and we will adjust our approach as needed to help ensure a positive experience.

 Begin Your Journey to a Pain-Free Spine